typedb/typedb-docs/06-management/03-migration-and-backup.md

 ## About `.grakn` Files

-For advanced users, operating on the `.grakn` file directly may be useful, such as to refactor various elements for a new schema.
 The format is a delimited protobuf stream of `Item`s which are defined (along with a more detailed description of the protocol rules) in the Grakn core source code at `server/migrate/proto/data.proto`.
+The output file is uncompressed so it is recommended that you compress it for use in backups and transferring across a network.
+Deflate/ZIP compression works well in our experience, as it compresses labels efficiently.